VMDL/NLU-Assignement-1/README.md

 # NLU-Assignement-1

-The source code is entirely written in Python and it has been enterly written and tested in the Google Colaboratory.
+The source code is entirely written in Python and it has been enterly written and tested on Google Colaboratory.

 ## Requirements